 Ear deformities are common in babies.
-About a third of all newborns have them, says Dr Chia Hui Ling, associate consultant at the Department of Plastic, Reconstructive and Aesthetic Surgery at KK Women’s and Children’s Hospital (KKH).
+About a third of all newborns have them, says Dr Chia Hui Ling, visiting consultant at the Department of Plastic, Reconstructive and Aesthetic Surgery at KK Women’s and Children’s Hospital (KKH).

 Common issues include ears that stick out too much, appear pointed, rolled over or flattened.
 The child’s ear may also appear partially buried under the side of the head.
 In severe cases of ear deformities, the child may significantly lack ear cartilage and/or skin, or has no ear at all, Dr Chia shares.

 Although most ear deformities do not usually affect the child’s health and can be left alone, parents are now more active in seeking treatment to reshape their babies’ misshapen ears.

 Dr Lee Hanjing, an associate consultant at National University Hospital’s (NUH) Division of Plastic, Reconstructive and Aesthetic Surgery, attributes this in part to today’s “more socially aware culture” and parents being “financially comfortable”.

 Plus, a new non-invasive treatment has made the process of reshaping ears a lot simpler.
 Using a moulding technique known as the Earwell Infant Ear Correction System, most young babies with ear deformities do not have to go under the knife.

 The treatment involves wearing a splint over the ear for a few weeks.
 But it cannot fully correct more severe deformities – for example, when there is a significant lack of ear cartilage and/or skin, Dr Chia says.
 Surgery is still required for such cases.